 Start by taking a few moments to care for the leather.
 This step will help keep your wreath looking great much longer- especially if you plan to use it outdoors.
 You can skip A and B if your collar is clean, but do not skip C!

 A. Go ahead and WASH the harness thoroughly with water and, yes, even soap.
-Use saddle soap (available at any farm store) if you have it, but any mild soap (Castile, unscented Dr Bronners, etc) will work.
+Use saddle soap (available at any farm store) if you have it, but any mild soap will work.
+I like unscented castile soap (shop at Amazon here or from a small business on etsy here).
 If you found your collar in a similar condition to mine, you may need to scrub to remove layers of dirt and reveal the patina of the aged leather underneath.
 Be very gentle if the leather of your harness collar is brittle.
 Do not soak or submerge– these harness collars were often stuffed and padded with straw or newspaper and saturating the stuffing is an easy way to cause the collar to rot from the inside out.